y4a-str-ba/twitter-comment/README.md

 # twitter-comment

-## I> Concept: Twitter Sentiment Analysis Dataset:
+## I. Concept: Twitter Sentiment Analysis Dataset:
 ### This is an entity-level sentiment analysis dataset of twitter.
 Given a message and an entity, the task is to judge the sentiment of the message about the entity.
 ### This is a multi-class classification problem, which simply means the data set have more than 2 classes(binary classifier).
 The three classes corresponding to sentiments: